Serena Williams -- dressed for success

 2018 - Tennis in a tutu

 -- After the French Open ban, the American appeared at Flushing Meadows in a black tutu dress.
-The top of the costume had one long sleeve while the right-hand side was sleeveless.#photo8
+The top of the costume had one long sleeve while the right-hand side was sleeveless.#photo7

 "It's easy to play in.
 Kind of aerodynamic with the one arm free.
 It feels really good.
 Yeah, the tutu is easy to play in because I practiced in it before.
 That was fun," she said.